What does CIDP stand for?

 The application for the 2017 examination is online.
 After registration opens, log into the online application using your AANEM username and password, fill out the application questionnaire, and complete the online payment.
-The application must be submitted, along with the appropriate fees, by May 2, 2017.
-The Proctor Contract must be submitted by May 4, 2017.
+The application must be submitted, along with the appropriate fees and the Proctor Contract by May 5, 2017.

 AMERICAN BOARD OF PSYCHIATRY AND NEUROLOGY APPROVAL